Jack E. Jett: The Jack E. Jett Show

 In early 1990, Jett returned to his native Dallas, Texas.
 Having been an avid fan of public-access television cable TV in Los Angeles, Jett found a very limited public-access television selection in Dallas.
 He decided to create a show that featured various oddball characters and freaks of nature.
 The show became a local cult classic, and soon became available on cable access stations in New York, Los Angeles, San Francisco, Houston, and Austin.

-In early 2002 Chris Rentzel replied to an ad in the Dallas Observer that Jack had placed requesting quirky short films.
-Chris submitted some of his Triangle Woman short films to Jack and a collaboration was formed shortly after.
-They co-produced approximately 30 shows together between 2002-2004.
+In early 2002 Chris Rentzel replied to an ad in the Dallas Observer that Jett had placed requesting quirky short films.
+Rentzel submitted some of his Triangle Woman short films to Jett and a collaboration was formed shortly after.
+They co-produced approximately 30 shows together between 2002 and 2004.

 As a result of that, PrideVision Television in Canada (later renamed OUTtv) offered Jett the chance to move from public-access television to national cable television.
-Jack and Chris produced 12 episodes specifically for PrideVision.
+Jett and Rentzel produced 12 episodes specifically for PrideVision.
 The show later became one of the first programs on the Q Television Network, the first American television network catering to the LGBT community.

-In January 2021, Chris started uploading episodes of this original cable access show (here).
+In January 2021, Rentzel started uploading episodes of this original cable access show.
 The goal is to upload one show per week until finished.